-The purpose of our Board and corporate governance framework is to safeguard the interests of stakeholders by addressing the principal: agent issues inherent in a company with public stock ownership.
-Our guiding principle is to approach these issues with the perspective of an owner with a long-term time perspective.
-We try to make any required trade-offs between:
+The purpose of our Board and corporate governance framework is to safeguard the interests of stakeholders by addressing the principal versus agent issues inherent in a company with public stock ownership.
+Our guiding principle is to approach these issues from the point of view of an owner with a long-term time perspective.
+We try to make any required trade-off between:

 a) the interests of owners, agents and employees; and

 b) the short and the long-term.

 With this perspective in mind, a long-term owner will want a company built on the principles of sustainability, quality and highest ethical grounds – with the ultimate goal of getting a shareholder return at a rate aligned with the risk profile of the company.
 We approach Corporate Governance with two perspectives:

 a) a principles-based approach – this is the formal side of Corporate Governance; and

 Principles-based approach: IDS and the QCA code

 In terms of a rule-based approach, as an AIM listed company, IDS is now required to follow the principles of a recognised corporate governance code.
 In common with many AIM listed companies, IDS has chosen to use the new QCA Corporate Governance Code released in April 2018 as the recognised code to be applied.